-My prediction may not be correct as it will be based more on the original intent of Joseph Pulitzer.
+My prediction may not be correct as it is based more on the original intent of Joseph Pulitzer.

 Here is the original stipulation from his will: